 Rural Tapalpa is a dream ecotourist destination with its highland forests, wild animals, and agricultural delights.

-Notably, the Salto del Nogal region offers a refreshing swimming hole and the state’s tallest waterfall ( easy 2-mile hike to the waterfall).
+Notably, the Salto del Nogal region offers a refreshing swimming hole and the state’s tallest waterfall (an easy 2-mile hike to the waterfall).

 Other nature highlights include zip lining in the Ekopark or walking amongst Las Piedrotas in the Valle de Los Enigmas (“The Large Rocks in the Enigma Valley”).